zyzbroker/elm-revisit/README.md

 update: msg model -> (Model, Cmd Msg)
 ```

-Inside your init() and update(), you can update Model and define a batch of command messages and return it.
+Inside your init() and update(), you can create/update Model Instance and define a batch of command messages and return it.

-The psudocodes is shown below:
+The pseudocodes are shown below:
 ```elm
 update msg model =
   let